Table of Contents

 - Assured recovery: When a class-action case is settled, you will be ensured of your indemnity, even if it takes eons to end.

-- Litigations prolonged years: As the class action lawsuits have complicated procedures, it will take ages to settle.
+- Litigations prolonged years: As the class action lawsuits have complicated procedures, they will take ages to settle.

 - No voice in the proceedings: The individual claimants will not have any voice in the legal proceedings or the decision-making about the settlement, as the lead plaintiff is the authority.